How to Convert Audio Files Online

 WAV MP3 Reduce file size for sharing or streaming

-FLAC MP3 Make files compatible with older devices
+FLAC MP3 Make files compatible with older devices or fit a 25 MB email

-MP3 WAV Prepare for editing (avoid re-compressing)
+MP3 WAV Prepare for editing (avoid re-compression)

 M4A/AAC MP3 Compatibility with non-Apple devices